-Always keep this manual with the machine.
+Keep this manual with the machine at all times.

 Wallenstein Equipment Inc. • © 2022.
 All rights reserved.

 No part of this work may be copied, reproduced, replaced, distributed, published, displayed, modified, or transferred in any form or by any means except with the prior permission of Wallenstein Equipment Inc.